 Many cooperatives are consumer co-ops (owned by the consumers, for the purpose of collective buying power), or worker co-ops (owned by the workers, so that profits are distributed more equitably).
 We are a non-profit 501(c)3 organization and a cooperative.
 Our members are both artist workers and audience consumers, with members having a voice in organizational leadership and season selection.

 How does our version of the cooperative structure work?

 Members purchase Yearly ($50) or Vested ($200) memberships.
 Yearly memberships are cumulative towards Vested membership.
 The general membership elects representation in the form of the Board of Directors.
-Only Fully Vested Members are eligible to serve on the Board of Directors and pitch projects for production in our season.
+Members are eligible to serve on the Board of Directors and pitch projects for production in our season.

 How are projects selected for a season?

-At the Season Pitch Event, any Member may propose a performance project.
-The projects receiving the most votes will be considered by the Board for the upcoming season.
-The General Membership is encouraged to attend Season Pitch Events, as their votes will be highly influential in the selection process.
+At our thrice-yearly Pitch & Plays, any Member may propose a performance project.
+The projects receiving the most votes will be considered by the Board for upcoming production.
+The general membership is encouraged to attend these events, as their votes will be highly influential in the selection process.